A554551N/RPGNotebook/7thSea/20230504 Session Notes.md

 	- They depart and speak to the dockmaster who admits to having allowed someone to dock without being recorded.
 The Crescent ship *Nafkha* was onshore  for about two hours.
 The captain and crew appeared to be related.
 He seemed intent on something the master couldn't see, paid a hefty bribe for the anonymity, and departed.
 	- The innkeeper of the inn Saoirse is staying at saw a cloaked figure nearly knock down one of his patrons.
 Shortly after, the Imperial in question followed and nearly knocked down.
 	- Egis notes in the log that a second Imperial ship arrived just before the suspicious one.
 The *Hikal* stayed overnight and departed the next morning.
+- On the way, she encounters **Akhua**, Giovanni's lover's brother.
+He is looking for his sister who has been missing for a week.
+She sailed aboard the Hikal.
+- The letter Saoirse found identifies the time and place of a sexytime rendezvous, and confirms that Giovanni and Sayida were seeing each other.
 #sessionNotes